sindresorhus/Plash/readme.md

 [Click here.](http://letmegooglethat.com/?q=define+plash)

-#### Can you add support for macOS 10.14 or older?
+#### Can you add support for macOS 10.15 or older?

-No, this app uses SwiftUI, which only works on macOS 10.15 and later.
+No, this app depends on features only available on macOS 11.

 #### Is this a native app?

 Yes, it’s a native app written in Swift.

-#### Can you port it to Windows/Linux?

-No, I’m a Mac developer.

 ## Built with